-For more than sixteen years, the demise of the travel professional has been a part of our collective culture.
+For more than twenty years, the “demise” of the travel professional has been a part of our collective culture.
 In typical zero-sum game mentality, the rise of other distribution channels meant to many the inevitable fall of the travel agent.
 While the reality of the situation was that the surviving travel professionals became smarter, more focused, and niched, a widely held social perception was that travel agent had been replaced.
-Indeed, the ranks of the profession were severely diminished and the evidence of the turmoil in the industry apparent as travel professionals made necessary adjustments to a new economic reality.
+Indeed, recent media coverage has been far more positive, but it the rare travel professional that has not heard someone say “Are there still travel agents?” when introduced.

 So it goes.

 The most devastating aspect of these developments, however, may have been the toll taken on the profession’s collective self-image.
-Many travel agents carry with them secret doubt of their own value to the buying process.
-In the face of online discounters and technology resources of the likes of Travelocity, many travel agents have difficulty understanding their competitive advantage.
-Haunted by the ghost of a lower price “out there, somewhere”, many travel agents approach their presentations in fear and trembling.
+Many travel professionals carry with them secret doubt of their own value to the buying process.
+In the face of online discounters and technology resources of the likes of Travelocity, many travel advisors have difficulty understanding and articulating their competitive advantage.
+Haunted by the ghost of a lower price “out there, somewhere”, we often approach presentations in fear and trembling.
 The lack of confidence shows.

 The second aspect of self-image is more personal – how do you view your own capabilities?
 Do you perceive yourself as good at the profession of travel consulting?
 Are you experienced enough?
 Do you have sufficient background, product knowledge, and expertise?
 Are you up to the challenge of handling something as important as your client’s travel dollars?